buildkite-plugins/ecs-deploy-buildkite-plugin/README.md

 A [Buildkite](https://buildkite.com/) plugin for deploying to [Amazon ECS](https://aws.amazon.com/ecs/).

 * Requires the aws cli tool be installed
-* Registers a new task definition based on a given JSON file
+* Registers a new task definition based on a given JSON file ([`register-task-definition`](http://docs.aws.amazon.com/cli/latest/reference/ecs/register-task-definition.html]))
-* Updates the ECS service to use the new task definition
+* Updates the ECS service to use the new task definition ([`update-service`](http://docs.aws.amazon.com/cli/latest/reference/ecs/update-service.html))
-* Waits for the
+* Waits for the service to stabilize ([`wait services-stable`](http://docs.aws.amazon.com/cli/latest/reference/ecs/wait/services-stable.html))

 _The ECS service must have been created before using this plugin._